 Note that Einstein’s authority, scientifically, for bringing the transformation metric of this new non-Euclidean space, (which is the foundation of Relativity) into his theory of physical reality, came only after Hertz’s confirmation of the existence of the radio waves, predicted originally by Maxwell himself.
 It also required the putting to rest of the concept of an Ether as the medium which transmits light in the universe.
 Einstein was able to confidently assume that light (electromagnetic radiation) is conveyed directly along rays embedded (as it were) in space-time itself.
 There is no medium besides.
 This was conclusively demonstrated in the Michelson- Morley Experiment

 All of this opened the door to new non-Euclidean spaces, previously mathematical curiosities only, when the discrepancies between Newton’s Euclidean foundations and scientific reality began appearing, at first here in electromagnetism (but also in Cosmology and Astronomy).
 Ever since the early 1900’s there were no “right angles” and the parallel lines (that never crossed according to Euclid’s Fifth Axiom of Geometry) now crossed, more like meridians of longitude on the earth’s surface, than the parallels of latitude, except immersed in the cosmos rather than confined to the earth’s surface.
 By the way, Einstein simply needed to apply two traditional conservation principles (although with a relativistic flavour) to a situation in a thought experiment where a single photon collides with a mass at rest (zero acceleration).
 By equating the energy before (with mass considered at rest, thus all kinetic energy is photon’s) to the system energy after the collision, and requiring the mass to be a perfect Black Body, thus absorbing the photon entirely), but also utilising the relativistic conservation of momentum principle, he is able to easily demonstrate that E= mc2.
 The result sort of ‘drops out’ of the relativistic conservation principles.
 The same principles (Conservation of Momentum and Energy) are applied in modern particle colliders.
 In Newton’s Mechanics there is an ancestral set of Principles.
 The main point is to remark at the way Relativity has unified Electricity and Magnetism (and the Weak Nuclear Force, with Paul Dirac’s assistance), as well as unifying our concepts of Mass and Energy.
 Euclid’s Fifth had to fall to make way for this new knowledge.

 E & H are examples of dependent “Vector Fields”.
 At every point in a vector field there exists a force on a body with magnitude and direction ie a vector.
 Fields of temperature, mass or energy values are examples, on the other hand, of scalar fields.
 Multi-dimensional Tensor fields exist in physics (eg Mechanical Stress in solids and viscous fluids, and space-time curvature Tensors in General Relativity).

 ..
 Just for clarity, Special Relativity (1905) is concerned with reconciling physics to the space-time transformation ‘metric’ revealed in Hertz’s Experiment’s verification of the existence of radio waves, but predictable from Maxwell’s equations before him.
 A ‘metric’ here refers to finding a formulaic way we may consistently model relative velocities, and other physical properties, between 2 observers traveling separately in space-time, in “light” of the fact that there is really nowhere to be taken as a zero velocity point and that we may only consistently measure velocities relative to the local velocity of light (radio waves equally).
-Einstein discovered the metric inherent in Maxwell’s equations, relating to electromagnetism, and argued that there can be only one metric in this universe, and that therefore Newton, a man who apparently walked out of the first opera he attended, was wrong (in 1687) to assume a Euclidean ‘orthogonal’ space for physical reality, which naturally seemed to separate time from space.
+Einstein discovered the metric inherent in Maxwell’s equations, relating to electromagnetism, and argued that there can be only one metric in this universe, and that therefore Newton, a man who apparently walked out of his first opera, was wrong (in 1687) to assume a Euclidean ‘orthogonal’ space for physical reality, which naturally seemed to separate time from space.
 The metric of Maxwell’s equations revealed skewed axes in 4 dimensions where the upper limit to universal velocities is the speed of light.
 By progressing from this point, Einstein was able to unite our concepts of Electricity and Magnetism as well as uniting Energy and Mass.
 Our concepts of Energy and Mass were unified by Einstein applying the Conservation of Energy Principle followed by the Conservation of Momentum Principle (in special relativistic formats) to a collision (in a thought-experiment) where a so-called Black Body absorbs a colliding photon fully.
 By equating the total Energy and Momentum prior to the collision with the total Energy and Momentum after, and utilising the Planck Relation for Energy of a photon E = hf, Albert was able to show with simple algebra and calculus that the total Energy of that system post collision E = mc2, where m is the mass of the black body (the photon has zero mass itself) and c is the velocity of light.

 The Theory of General Relativity (1915) went further than Einstein’s Special Theory, as Special Relativity still rested upon a ‘flat’ space-time cosmology, whereas the General Theory concerned itself with further revelations, now about Gravitation; specifically, that it is caused by the local magnitude and direction of curvature of space-time in a “hyper-volume” (possibly a multiverse) of a larger number of dimensions (larger than 4, but otherwise unspecified).
 This actual curvature of space-time is caused by the presence of matter (such as the earth or the sun or a pencil), and Einstein gave equations which accurately predict the behaviour of our solar system as well as real galaxies, contrary to Newton’s inconsistent predictions.
-(Although, Einstein was never good with pencils .. they never weigh enough and they move too slowly – moreover it was Newton’s Mechanics that enabled the development of the fundamental Impulse/Momentum Equation of Rocketry and the Finite Element Method of stress and strain analysis, for the Apollo rocketships, that took men to the moon successfully, and any navigator since well before Newton would have been happy to plot the course – as it was done in Euclidean space).
+(Although, Einstein was never good with pencils .. they never weigh enough and they move too slowly – moreover it was Newton’s Mechanics that enabled the development of the fundamental Impulse/Momentum Equation of Rocketry and the Finite Element Method of Stress and Strain analysis, for the Apollo rocketships, that took men to the moon successfully, and any navigator since well before Newton would have been happy to plot the course – as it was done in Euclidean space).